LSDOlab/modopt/docs/README.md

 # Documentation

-Before building the docs by running `make html` from the `/docs` directory, make sure you have all the dependencies mentioned in the `docs/requirements-docs.txt` file installed into your current environment.
+Before you build the docs by running the `make html` command in the `/docs` directory, ensure that you have installed modOpt with the `pip install -e .[docs]` command.

 ## Writing
 Start by modifying the documentation pages by editing `.md` files in the `/src` directory.